NoXPhasma/protondb_faq/README.md

 If Firefox don't ask you, how it should proceed with `steam://` URLS, you need to force Firefox to do so.
 For that open `about:config` in your Firefox, right click anywhere in the list and select `New` » `Bolean`.
 As name for the new entry you chose `network.protocol-handler.expose.steam` and as value `false`.
 Now if you click on a `steam://` URL, Firefox should ask you how to proceed.
 ## Why do my games crash on start, run very slow or have rendering issues?

-#### Be sure that your system is up-to-date and that you are using the latest drivers available for your graphics card.
+#### Be sure that your system is up-to-date and that you are using the latest drivers available your graphics card.
 You will find detailed informations about how to update your graphic drivers in our [Wiki](https://github.com/NoXPhasma/protondb_faq/wiki/Graphics-driver-installation)

 Note: